 We fell in love with Helsinki.
-It seems to us that the Finish capital has the charm that both Oslo and Stockholm somehow lack.
+It seems to us that the Finnish capital has the charm that both Oslo and Stockholm somehow lack.
 Though the three capitals boast loads of typical early 20th-century Scandinavian buildings, Helsinki has some truly outstanding Art Deco palaces.
 We felt glamorous walking around the exceptional train station, and there was more glam to come!
 In Helsinki, modern and contemporary architecture is spectacular and everywhere: from Alvar Aalto’s Finlandia to the Museum of Modern Art Kiasma and the recently built Oodi Library.
 Additionally, lush nature surrounds virtually every neighborhood.
 The city is full of green areas, promenades, parks, and the sea at every corner!

 Helsinki Modern Architecture Guide